tandasat/DotNetHooking/README.md

  2. The HookScanContent class is instantiated registering an assembly load event handler
- 3. When System.Management.Automation, which contains implementation of our target method "ScanContent", locates its native code address and installs a hook on it to redirect to the ScanContentHookHandler method
+ 3. When System.Management.Automation, which contains implementation of our target method "ScanContent", is loaded, this assembly locates its native code address and installs a hook on it to redirect to the ScanContentHookHandler method
- 4. When PowerShell is executed and the ScanContent is called, our ScanContentHookHandler is executed instead of original ScanContent
+ 4. When PowerShell content is executed and the ScanContent is called, our ScanContentHookHandler is executed instead of original ScanContent

 Hints